200 MCQ on Education with answers.

 180. According to Existentialists, the essence of

-existence means
+existence means?

-(c) Tensions and contradictions which condition loneliness
+c.
+Tensions and contradictions which condition loneliness and anxiety.

 Answer: C

-181. Who was the nineteenth century founder of
+181. Who was the nineteenth-century founder of

 Existentialism?